 Schools and childcare programs are limiting unhealthy food choices, sugar drinks and screen time, while encouraging more physical activity

 Introduced in 2012, the Let’s Go!
 Recognition Program identifies and celebrates schools, out-of-school programs, child care programs and health care practices for their role in improving the health of all children.
 The program focuses on sustainable change.
 A Bronze award reflects a site implementing the program’s five, evidence-based priority strategies, Silver acknowledges a site that has communicated these changes to parents and family members.
 Gold, the highest level of recognition, is reserved for sites that have written all five priority strategies into policy.
-This year, 917 Let’s Go!
+Hundreds of Let’s Go!
 Sites across Maine and the Mt.
 Washington Valley, New Hampshire were recognized.
 A listing of all recognized sites can be found at sites.letsgo.org.